Home → Programs & Resources → Educational Programs → Adult Programs → Becoming an Outdoors Woman

 A three day workshop typically held in September or October with activities including but not limited to: safe firearm use with rifles, shotgun sporting clays, safe pistol shooting, muzzleloader, archery, bow hunting, outdoor cooking, wild game cooking, map & compass, outdoor photography, canoe & kayak, wildlife ecology, fly tying & casting, wild edibles, spin fishing, rock wall climbing, and ATV safety.

-A three day workshop typically held in late February with activities including but not limited to: ice fishing, outdoor survival, wild game cooking, fire cooking, fly tying, snowshoeing, wildlife tracking, shelter building, shotgun, rifle, safe pistol shooting, muzzleloader, archery, bow hunting, turkey hunting, maple sugaring, snowmobile safety, rock climbing, and winter survival.
+This extensive, weekend-long program is the perfect excuse to get outside, learn or improve new skills, and make new friends.
+Activities include but are not limited to: ice fishing, outdoor survival, wild game cooking, fire cooking, fly tying, snowshoeing, wildlife tracking, shelter building, shotgun, rifle, safe pistol shooting, muzzleloader, archery, bow hunting, turkey hunting, maple sugaring, snowmobile safety, rock climbing, and winter survival.

 A one day workshop held in May with activities including but not limited to: fly tying, fly fishing, water ecology, wild game cooking, archery, shotgun sporting clays, rifle, safe pistol shooting, muzzleloader, survival skills, canoe, kayak, ropes course, and rock climbing.